 Prevent Your Account From Being Hacked

 You can prevent your Twitter account from being hacked by taking some precautions.
 First of all, you need to keep your password strong.
 No company will ever ask you for your password.
-If you receive any email or phone call asking for your credentials, never give them the details.
+If you receive an email or phone call asking for your credentials, never give them the details.

 Do not click on suspicious links.
 You may be receiving several links a day.
 Before clicking a link, make sure the links lead to a clean website.
 Often, people use URL shorteners on Twitter, making it difficult to guess which site the links are leading to.
-You can check out the link details using third party applications.
+You can check out the link details using third-party applications.
 For example, wheredoesthislinkgo.com tells you the destination of shortened links.
 You can bookmark one of the link expanders and check the links before clicking on them.

 When providing apps with Twitter details, make sure you know that the apps are safe and do not have malicious intentions.
-If you do not know about any app, you may research about it on the Internet.
+If you do not know about any app, you may research it on the Internet.
 Almost every app on the Internet has reviews about it.
 You may choose to allow or block apps based on the reviews of the apps.